University of Exeter Press

 Appendix: Type Index for Cornish Narrative

 Ronald M. James has taught and published in the fields of history and folklore for five decades.
 He was adjunct faculty at the University of Nevada, Reno, and is a retired state historic preservation officer, also serving as chair of the National Historic Landmarks Committee.
 An I.T.T.
 Fellow studying folklore in Ireland, 1981–1982, he is a bard in the Gorsedh Kernow.
-He has authored or co-authored thirteen books and contributed chapters and articles to many more, including The Folklore of Cornwall: The Oral Tradition of a Celtic Nation (UEP, 2018), which was a finalist for the Katharine Briggs Award.
+He has authored or co-authored 18 books and contributed chapters and articles to many more, including The Folklore of Cornwall: The Oral Tradition of a Celtic Nation (UEP, 2018), which was a finalist for the Katharine Briggs Award.

 ISBN